Belgium: 1 Project

 ŠKODA Academy creates opportunities for students with learning disabilities.
 A 3-year apprenticeship at Vocational school ŠKODA AUTO trains students for a professional career working in production-line teams.
 At the end of the dual-education course, successful graduates enjoy the security of a job at ŠKODA AUTO as respected members of the ŠKODA family.

-In 2019, ŠKODA AUTO sponsored the unique charity runs featuring “Teribear” (the mascot of the Tereza Maxová Children’s Foundation) for the 5th time.
-Every lap completed by runners during the 2 events – “Teribear moves Prague” and “Teribear moves Mladá Boleslav” – raised funds for disadvantaged children.
-Both events involved many ŠKODA AUTO employees as well as the general public.
-In 2019 there was over 12.8 million CZK raised to help disadvantaged children across the Czech Republic.
-Thousands of kilometers were covered in the 2 events, reflecting the willingness and enthusiasm of all those who contributed.
+In 2020, ŠKODA AUTO sponsored the unique charity run featuring “Teribear” (the mascot of the Tereza Maxová Children’s Foundation) for the 6th time.
+This year, due to the COVID-19 pandemic, in a unique form - virtually via Strava mobile app.
+Each kilometre run equalled 0,4 EUR raised for disadvantaged children.
+In this event, both ŠKODA AUTO employees and the general public participated.
+In 2020, a total of 400 000 EUR was raised to help disadvantaged children across the Czech Republic.
+Thousands of kilometres were run, reflecting the willingness and enthusiasm of all who contributed.

 Young designers | ŠKODA | Technical education